slint-ui/slint/docs/src/content/docs/misc/backend_linuxkms.md

 :::{note}
 If you don't have `libseat` available on your target system, then instead of selecting `backend-linuxkms`, select `backend-linuxkms-noseat`.
-This variant of the LinuxKMS backend eliminates the need to have libseat installed, but in exchange requires running the application as a user that's priviledged to access all input and DRM/KMS device files; typically that's the root user.
+This variant of the LinuxKMS backend eliminates the need to have libseat installed, but in exchange requires running the application as a user that's privileged to access all input and DRM/KMS device files; typically that's the root user.
 :::